mobluse/bash-to-python/README.md

-# bash-to-python
+# Bash to Python
-Bash scripts converted to Python
+Bash or other shell scripts or one-liners converted to Python3